Postgraduate Certificate in Mātauranga Māori and Indigenous Studies

 Description: The purpose of this paper is to provide in te reo Māori an interpretation, analysis, an examination of the highly ornate oral and written literature contained in the ceremonial performance of karanga and whaikōrero.
 Within the performance of karanga and whaikōrero other ritualised narratives such as poroporoaki (farewell calls), whenua (land) combined with ā-whanau, ā-hapū, ā-iwi experience come to the fore.
 Students enrolling in this course should note that a high degree of Māori language proficiency is essential to succeed.
 Students must be able to operate successfully in an immersion Māori learning and teaching environment and are expected to submit assignments in te reo Māori.

-• Description: In this paper, tauira will gain an understanding of the complexities of balancing competing or complementary economic influences facing Māori and or indigenous communities.
-More specifically it will examine traditional and contemporary notions of economic development, as well as relevant theory, and its application in Māori and or indigenous contexts.
-Furthermore, this paper will provide tauira with theoretical frameworks and future-oriented solutions, which will enable them to develop, apply and implement economic development models for strategic planning and advancement within Māori and or indigenous settings.
+Description: In this course, tauira will gain an understanding of the complexities of balancing competing or complementary economic influences facing Māori and indigenous communities.
+More specifically it will examine traditional and contemporary notions of economic development, as well as relevant theory, and its application in Māori and indigenous contexts.
+Furthermore, this paper will provide tauira with theoretical frameworks and futures-oriented solutions, which will enable them to develop, apply and implement economic development models within Māori and indigenous settings.

 PGMMI812: Contemporary Māori/Indigenous Policy Development (30 credits)